-During the reporting year, our efforts to increase sustainability in capital investments were recognised with the distinguished FNG Label 2023, awarded to nine Berenberg funds.
-This shows that the funds meet the quality standard developed by forum nachhaltige geldanlagen (fng), the sustainable investment forum for Germany, Austria, Liechtenstein and Switzerland.
-Certified funds pursue a professional and transparent sustainability approach that is reviewed as part of an independent audit by the Sustainable Finance Research Group of the University of Hamburg, supported by an independent external committee.
-On top of this, the acclaimed funds were also awarded the European Transparency Logo in the reporting year as part of the FNG Label assessment process.
-The European Transparency Logo highlights more transparency in the sustainable investment market and represents an important step in ensuring the quality of sustainable cash investments and promoting confidence in this special form of investment.
+During the reporting year, our efforts to increase sustainability in capital investments were recognised with the distinguished FNG Label 2024, awarded to ten Berenberg funds.
+This shows that the funds meet the quality standard developed by Forum Nachhaltige Geldanlagen (FNG), the sustainable investment forum for Germany, Austria, Liechtenstein and Switzerland.
+Certified funds pursue a professional and transparent sustainability approach that is reviewed as part of an independent audit by the scientific association f.i.r.s.t and by advanced impact research gmbh, a university spin-off of the University of Hamburg.
+An independent external committee reviews the awarding of the seal.

-The ESG principles formulated by our Wealth and Asset Management business division in 2019 are the binding definition of our understanding of ESG.
+The ESG principles formulated by our Wealth and Asset Management business division for the first time in 2019 are the binding definition of our understanding of ESG.
 All of the principles and guidelines underlying our ESG approach have been published on our website at www.berenberg.de/esg-publications.
 These principles describe our ESG approach and how it is anchored in our investment strategies.
-The Berenberg ESG exclusion criteria describe and define how we select and apply these criteria.
-Our principles for the exercising of shareholder rights 10 offer the basis on which we issue recommendations for the exercising of shareholder rights to contribute to companies' consistent implementation of sustainable business strategies and compliance with effective corporate governance.
-Our engagement principles set out how we pursue active dialogues with companies, for example to encourage them to be more transparent and to obtain important company insights.
+The Berenberg Wealth and Asset Management ESG exclusion criteria guideline describes and defines how we select and apply these criteria.
+Our Berenberg Wealth and Asset Management Proxy Voting Policy offers the basis on which we issue recommendations for the exercising of shareholder rights to contribute to companies' consistent implementation of sustainable business strategies and compliance with effective corporate governance.1 Our Berenberg Wealth and Asset Management Engagement Policy sets out how we pursue active dialogues with companies, for example to encourage them to be more transparent and to obtain important company insights.
 These principles and directives are regularly reviewed, refined and updated.

 We have been regularly publishing product-specific ESG information since 2021.
 For example, we publish key ESG figures in many of our monthly fund factsheets and prepare extensive, annually updated sustainability and impact reports for our sustainable funds.
 With these reports, we want to highlight sustainability and positive impacts for our clients in a transparent way, make these impacts measurable, and provide in-depth information about key sustainability aspects, our sustainable engagement and the sustainability objectives our funds have achieved.
-In addition, in the reporting year we published our annual Berenberg WAM active ownership report detailing our engagement and proxy voting activities in one place.

-Berenberg funds were awarded the FNG Label 2023, the quality standard for sustainable investments in the German-speaking region, in the reporting year.
+Berenberg funds were awarded the FNG Label 2024, the quality standard for sustainable investments in the German-speaking region, in the reporting year.